 - Make sure your Google My Business profile is setup, verified, up to date and contains great info, images, correct open times, etc

 - Your site must be excellent!
-Imagine spending time, money and effort to drive great traffic but your site BUT your site is not good enough to convert ENOUGH of these site visitors into becoming new leads and customers.
-Your website will have let you down (and COST you money not made you LOTS of money) because it is not a ‘performer site’.
-Note: a ‘performer website’ is a strategically crafted website that has psychological selling triggers (a few are mentioned in this video), cues, call to actions, proof to support claims (trust based signals) and other elements that subconsciously and consciously compel site visitors to want to buy from you.
+Imagine spending time, money and effort to drive great traffic to your website BUT your website itself is not good enough (not a fantastic representation of your business) to convert ENOUGH of these website visitors into becoming new leads and customers.
+Your website will have let you down in a BIG way (and COST you money, instead of making you LOTS of money) because it is not a ‘performer site’.
+Note: a ‘performer website’ is a strategically crafted website that has psychological selling triggers (a few are mentioned in this video), cues, call to actions, proof to support claims (trust-based signals) and other elements that subconsciously and consciously compel site visitors to want to buy from you.
 Your quality SEO expert will talk with you more about this.
 Your site needs to be an asset, not a liability.

 - Be patient.
 This takes time and effort to do.
 ALSO: This is not a ‘one time thing’.
 Remember: Always ask customers to write reviews for you, now and into the future.
 Don’t pester of course, but set up a process.
 This could include but is not limited to: asking, emailing, SMS and having a sign on your front counter about it.
-An A1 poster on your foyer wall and/or an A3 or A4 posters in your customer service areas is also a good idea.
+An A1 poster on your foyer wall and/or an A3 or A4 posters in your customer waiting area is also a good idea.
+I’ve even heard business people suggest mentioning it on your invoice or the email you send with your invoices.
 Another additional suggestion is a little ‘call to action’ postcard to give to customers once you have done work for them.
 There are so many ways to do this, I’ve only listed a few.
 It’s also something you can get creative with.
 Many little subtle prompts/ little reminders work well.

 Here are the articles that I mentioned above.
 They are well worth reading first and fore-most: